iyer-karthik/Insight-project/README.md

 ![LC growth](images/Modified_LC_growth.png)

 Previous analyses for Lending Club analyses did not consider loan description.
 On Lending Club, borrowers give a brief description of loan purpose.
 Using TextBlob, I extracted the polarity and subjectivity of each loan description, and also looked at the number of words and total number of characters for each loan.
-Such features could potentially be indicators of future behavior and hence I decided to use these features for modeling.
+Such features could potentially be indicators of future behavior of a borrower and I hence decided to use these features for modeling.

 **Supervised binary classification**:
 With the aim of improving returns, the first technique I used was a supervised binary classification; predict whether a given loan will default or not.
 The idea was to improve returns by avoiding bad loans.
 I used a few parametric and non-parametric classifiers and optimized for recall.